 I’ll be straight with you, you’re required by the law to enable people with disabilities to access your website.
 But for your website to be made accessible it first has to go through an audit process to identify the extent to which it doesn’t meet the WCAG standards.
 Now, for the most part, it’s best to aim for WCAG 2.0 level AA.
 You can aim higher if you like, but you’ll be safe if your website meets the WCAG 2.0 level AA standards.

 Make It an Iterative Part of the Web Development Process

 A web accessibility audit is best done when your website is being developed, so that appropriate fixes can be initiated.
-However, if you didn’t do it during the development process, you can still do it here on Equally AI.
+However, if you didn’t do it during the development process, you can still do it here with Equally AI’s free accessibility audit tool.
 We’ll give you a standard audit for free with elaborate reports and recommendations for fixes.